najmuntushi-hue/najmunnahar/README.md

 ## 🚀 Projects

-### 🏥 Hospital Management System
+### ☕ BREWSHI

-A web-based Hospital Management System designed to manage doctors, patients, authentication, and hospital-related information.
+A web-based coffee shop platform designed to provide a simple and engaging experience for exploring coffee products and related information.
+The project focuses on creating a user-friendly interface and organizing coffee-related content in a clean and accessible way.

+**Technologies:** HTML · CSS

+### 🔧 ParseMaster — Compiler Construction Lab Project

+A compiler construction lab project focused on implementing fundamental concepts of compiler design and language processing.
+The project explores how source code can be analyzed and processed through different stages of compilation. and this is team projects.

-**Technologies:** PHP · MySQL · HTML · CSS · JavaScript
+**Technologies:** C++ · Compiler Construction · Lexical Analysis · Syntax Analysis · Three Address Code · Code Optimization · Code Generation

----

-### 🤖 Machine Learning Projects

-Exploring machine learning concepts using Python and libraries such as Scikit-learn.

-**Technologies:** Python · Machine Learning · Scikit-learn

 ---